Broadcom (NASDAQ:AVGO) PT Raised to $490.00 at Mizuho

-Broadcom (NASDAQ:AVGO) had its price target increased by Mizuho from $480.00 to $490.00 in a report issued on Friday morning, The Fly reports.
-The brokerage currently has a buy rating on the semiconductor manufacturer’s stock.
+Broadcom (NASDAQ:AVGO) had its price objective upped by Mizuho from $480.00 to $490.00 in a research report report published on Thursday, Benzinga reports.
+They currently have a buy rating on the semiconductor manufacturer’s stock.

-A number of other analysts also recently commented on the stock.
-Deutsche Bank Aktiengesellschaft boosted their target price on shares of Broadcom from $450.00 to $475.00 and gave the stock a buy rating in a report on Friday, December 11th.
-Rosenblatt Securities reiterated a buy rating and issued a $470.00 target price (up from $430.00) on shares of Broadcom in a report on Friday, December 11th.
-Zacks Investment Research upgraded shares of Broadcom from a hold rating to a buy rating and set a $439.00 price target on the stock in a report on Wednesday, December 16th.
-KeyCorp boosted their price target on shares of Broadcom from $470.00 to $540.00 and gave the company an overweight rating in a report on Friday.
-Finally, Argus boosted their price target on shares of Broadcom from $400.00 to $460.00 and gave the company a buy rating in a report on Monday, December 14th.
-Five equities research analysts have rated the stock with a hold rating and twenty-four have assigned a buy rating to the stock.
-The stock has a consensus rating of Buy and a consensus price target of $459.74.
+Other analysts have also recently issued reports about the stock.
+Standpoint Research cut shares of Broadcom from a buy rating to a hold rating in a research note on Friday, December 11th.
+KeyCorp upped their price objective on shares of Broadcom from $470.00 to $540.00 and gave the stock an overweight rating in a research note on Friday, March 5th.
+Rosenblatt Securities upped their price objective on shares of Broadcom from $470.00 to $540.00 and gave the stock a buy rating in a research note on Friday, March 5th.
+Cowen upped their price objective on shares of Broadcom from $415.00 to $470.00 and gave the stock a market perform rating in a research note on Tuesday, March 2nd.
+Finally, Morgan Stanley upped their price objective on shares of Broadcom from $521.00 to $538.00 and gave the stock an overweight rating in a research note on Monday, March 8th.
+Five research analysts have rated the stock with a hold rating and twenty-four have issued a buy rating to the company.
+The company presently has a consensus rating of Buy and an average target price of $459.74.

-The firm also recently announced a quarterly dividend, which will be paid on Wednesday, March 31st.
-Shareholders of record on Monday, March 22nd will be given a $3.60 dividend.
-This represents a $14.40 annualized dividend and a yield of 3.42%.
-The ex-dividend date is Friday, March 19th.
-Broadcom’s dividend payout ratio is 78.05%.
+The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, March 31st.
+Investors of record on Monday, March 22nd will be issued a $3.60 dividend.
+The ex-dividend date of this dividend is Friday, March 19th.
+This represents a $14.40 annualized dividend and a yield of 3.19%.
+Broadcom’s dividend payout ratio is currently 78.05%.

-In related news, CEO Hock E. Tan sold 78,125 shares of the company’s stock in a transaction on Tuesday, December 22nd.
-The shares were sold at an average price of $431.27, for a total transaction of $33,692,968.75.
-Following the completion of the sale, the chief executive officer now directly owns 295,957 shares of the company’s stock, valued at approximately $127,637,375.39.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Also, COO Charlie B. Kawwas sold 1,260 shares of the company’s stock in a transaction on Tuesday, December 22nd.
-The stock was sold at an average price of $428.70, for a total transaction of $540,162.00.
+In related news, CEO Hock E. Tan sold 78,125 shares of the stock in a transaction that occurred on Tuesday, December 22nd.
+The shares were sold at an average price of $431.27, for a total value of $33,692,968.75.
+Following the transaction, the chief executive officer now directly owns 295,957 shares in the company, valued at $127,637,375.39.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, CEO Hock E. Tan sold 14,025 shares of the stock in a transaction that occurred on Thursday, December 17th.
+The shares were sold at an average price of $424.90, for a total transaction of $5,959,222.50.
+Following the completion of the transaction, the chief executive officer now owns 217,832 shares in the company, valued at $92,556,816.80.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 100,673 shares of company stock valued at $43,343,061.
-3.00% of the stock is owned by insiders.
+Insiders sold 101,203 shares of company stock worth $43,576,187 over the last 90 days.
+3.00% of the stock is currently owned by company insiders.

-Several hedge funds and other institutional investors have recently bought and sold shares of the stock.
-TFC Financial Management acquired a new position in Broadcom during the 3rd quarter valued at $27,000.
-Clean Yield Group raised its stake in Broadcom by 67.6% during the 4th quarter.
-Clean Yield Group now owns 62 shares of the semiconductor manufacturer’s stock valued at $27,000 after purchasing an additional 25 shares during the last quarter.
-Carmichael Hill & Associates Inc. raised its stake in Broadcom by 138.5% during the 4th quarter.
-Carmichael Hill & Associates Inc. now owns 62 shares of the semiconductor manufacturer’s stock valued at $27,000 after purchasing an additional 36 shares during the last quarter.
-Horan Securities Inc. acquired a new position in Broadcom during the 3rd quarter valued at $34,000.
-Finally, Mcmillion Capital Management Inc. acquired a new position in Broadcom during the 4th quarter valued at $35,000.
-80.62% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently bought and sold shares of AVGO.
+Sawtooth Solutions LLC raised its holdings in Broadcom by 22.2% in the third quarter.
+Sawtooth Solutions LLC now owns 4,326 shares of the semiconductor manufacturer’s stock worth $1,575,000 after purchasing an additional 786 shares during the period.
+Commonwealth Equity Services LLC raised its holdings in Broadcom by 7.9% in the third quarter.
+Commonwealth Equity Services LLC now owns 54,791 shares of the semiconductor manufacturer’s stock worth $19,961,000 after purchasing an additional 4,008 shares during the period.
+Cullen Frost Bankers Inc. raised its holdings in Broadcom by 11.0% in the third quarter.
+Cullen Frost Bankers Inc. now owns 19,983 shares of the semiconductor manufacturer’s stock worth $7,280,000 after purchasing an additional 1,983 shares during the period.
+Cutter & CO Brokerage Inc. raised its holdings in Broadcom by 41.8% in the third quarter.
+Cutter & CO Brokerage Inc. now owns 4,112 shares of the semiconductor manufacturer’s stock worth $1,498,000 after purchasing an additional 1,212 shares during the period.
+Finally, STA Wealth Management LLC raised its holdings in Broadcom by 4.5% in the third quarter.
+STA Wealth Management LLC now owns 1,941 shares of the semiconductor manufacturer’s stock worth $707,000 after purchasing an additional 84 shares during the period.
+Institutional investors own 80.62% of the company’s stock.

 Broadcom Inc designs, develops, and supplies semiconductor infrastructure software solutions.
 It offers semiconductor devices with a focus on complex digital and mixed signal complementary metal oxide semiconductor based devices and analog III-V based products worldwide.
 The company's infrastructure software solutions enable customers to plan, develop, automate, manage, and secure applications across mainframe, distributed, mobile, and cloud platforms.